 Once the control panel is assembled and all modules are in place, you can proceed with putting the control panel into operation.
 We recommend switching the control panel on without any wired detectors connected, using only the wired keypad (if it is used in the system) for the first time.
-Only then should you continue connecting the detectors - beware of short circuits.
+Only then should you continue connecting the detectors.
+Beware of short circuits - it is strongly recommended to switch off the power when working.